gokulnair2001/AlignKit/README.md

 > [!Warning]
 > Updating or Removing a constraint which is not added to element will cause assertionFailure

 📌 This document is a guide that explains how to use AlignKit.
-You can also checks the AlignKit's [API documentation](https://alignkit-gokulnairs-projects.vercel.app/documentation/alignkit).
+You can also check the AlignKit's [API documentation](https://alignkit-gokulnairs-projects.vercel.app/documentation/alignkit).

 ## Constraint Modifiers
 These are few chainable modifiers that can be applied on frame constraints.